zekoff/1gam-minesweeper/open_issues.md

 ## Todo

-- Make firing on marked targets do damage, etc.
 - Make firing on empty tiles destroy resources, etc.
-- Limit number of marked targets based on resources
+- Limit number of marked targets based on resources; make firing cost resources
 - Move player to adjacent tile before exploring a new tile
 - If in targeting mode, still allow player to move to explored/empty tiles.
 This may involve editing the state machine so that once a tile is explored it is